Becoming a board member is a lifelong goal for many professionals. But attaining your first board seat can feel like a tall task.

 - Your education, credentials, and accomplishments

 Keep each of the above bullet points to three to four sentences max.
 Remember, the board bio is an overview.
 Don't feel the need to stuff every credential or career highlight you have.
-Keep it succinct enough to pique their interest so you can wow them in your interview.
+Keep it concise enough to pique their interest so you can wow them in your interview.

 Step 3: Choose the right board type for you

-There are two types of boards:
+There are two types of corporate boards:

 Serving on a private board can be a very hands-on experience.
 Private boards are more involved in all aspects of a company.